AndyHafell/testlab/README.md

 # testlab

-**The impossible-prompts library.** Every episode I throw a batch of one-shot prompts at the newest AI model — no follow-ups, no retries — and everything lands here: the exact prompt, and the unedited code it produced.
+**The impossible-prompts library.** Every episode I throw a batch of one-shot prompts at the newest AI model — no follow-ups, no retries... or sometimes...
+But it's all transparent for you to watch — so everything lands here: the exact prompt, and the unedited code it produced.
 Copy any prompt, run it on whatever model exists when you're reading this, and compare.

 This library grows every episode.
 Prompts are numbered globally and never